GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### How does the study work?

 <ol class="list-spacing">
-	<li>First, <a class="usa-link usa-link--external" href="https://feedback.gsa.gov/jfe/form/SV_1XEHtWHnWUp2LoG" target="_blank" rel="noopener">register for the study</a> .
+	<li>First, <a id="cta-faq-text-how" class="usa-link usa-link--external" href="https://feedback.gsa.gov/jfe/form/SV_1XEHtWHnWUp2LoG" target="_blank" rel="noopener">register for the study</a>.
 As part of registration, you will be expected to:
 		<ul class="solid-bullet-list">
 			<li>Review the Rules of Use &amp; Privacy Act Statement, and accept the terms and conditions.</li>
 			<li>Provide your first and last name and email address.</li>